From Factory Floor to Your Warehouse Door

 Global Sourcing

 Founded in 1602, the Dutch East India Company (VOC) revolutionized global trade.
 The VOC was the world's first multinational corporation and the largest and wealthiest company in history.
-By 1669, the VOC was worth US$7.9 trillion, which was more than the net worth of modern day America's top 20 corporations combined!
+By 1669, the VOC was worth $7.9 trillion, which is more than the net worth of modern America's top twenty Fortune 500 corporations combined!

 Global Sourcing